fenago/learn-java-12-programming/lab_guide/Lab_5.md

 We will now see the examples of the constructors\' usage while talking about creating and deleting files.

-Creating and deleting files and directories {#creating-and-deleting-files-and-directories .header-title}
+Creating and deleting files and directories
 -------------------------------------------

 To create a file or directory in the filesystem, one needs first to